NWChemEx/FriendZone/_sources/design.rst.txt

 - Ease of optional support.
 If down the road we want to make support for a specific backend optional it is easier to do this at a Python package level than by picking and choosing individual Python modules.

+Notes on adding ASE:

+- ASE requires you to setup a calculator for the backend.
+The calculator's API is backend-specific.
+We have thus opted to treat each calculator as one module since the setup of the calculator will be the guts of the module.